Carda01/SearchEngines_benchmark/README.md

 pip install elasticsearch opensearch_py
 ```

-### Running the queries in Elastic/Open
+### Running the queries in Elastic

-To run the queries you can use the notebook **shared/benchmark_open_elastic.ipynb**, again in this case remember to choose the correct client you want to run the queries in (Elastic/Open) by executing one of the respective cells in the **Connecting to Database** section.
+To run the queries you can use the notebook **shared/benchmark_open_elastic.ipynb**, again in this case remember to choose the correct client you want to run the queries in (Elastic) by executing one of the respective cells in the **Connecting to Database** section.

 The notebook will create the plots, that show how the queries run for all the scalefactors.